 After graduating cum laude from Georgia State, Tracie began working for a private immigration law practitioner in Duluth, Georgia.

 Tracie served as Chair of Board of Directors for the Georgia Asylum and Immigration Network (GAIN) and is currently a member of its Advisory Board.
 She is also Secretary of the Board of Directors for Caminar Latino.
 She is an active member of the American Immigration Lawyers Association (AILA), and has served locally as Chair of the New Member Division and also Chair of the USCIS Atlanta Liaison Committee.
-Today, she is the Immediate Past Chapter Chair for the Georgia-Alabama Chapter.
+Today, she is a Past Chapter Chair for the Georgia-Alabama Chapter.

 On a national level, Tracie has served on the AILA Board of Governors, as a member of USCIS Field Operations Committee, the USCIS Ombudsman Committee, the VAWA, T, and U Committee, and the New Member Division Steering Committee.
 In 2018, she was awarded the AILA National Advocacy Award for her work against anti-immigrant legislation in Georiga.
 She has been invited to speak at Fort Stewart, Emory University, Georgia State University, Kennesaw State University, and Atlanta’s John Marshall Law School.
 In addition, she has given presentations around the country on practice management, working with immigrant victims of crime, waivers, and naturalization.